freqtrade/freqtrade/docs/faq.md

 ### The bot does not start

-Running the bot with `freqtrade --config config.json` does show the output `freqtrade: command not found`.
+Running the bot with `freqtrade trade --config config.json` does show the output `freqtrade: command not found`.

 This could have the following reasons: